logica-web/logica-web.github.io/docs/usrguide/facts.md

 Salary("Alice", "Johnson", "Sales", 7500);
 ```

 In Logica, you specify at execution which predicate you would like to produce.
-To see the table of the parent relationship, you would run:
+To see the table of the parent relationship, you would run

 ```
 $ logica salary.l run Salary